AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - compliance
         - lower latency access
         - replication across accounts
+        - takes about 15 minutes
+            - not the faster way to copy data
+            - just use Transfer Acceleration with MPUpload
     - Same-Region replication (SRR)
         - log aggregation
         - live replication b/w prod and test